 9. Do not smoke nicotine

 2. Keep your core body cool right before bed

 3. Keep your hands and feet warm under the covers

 6. Try a hot water bottle at your toes

-The best way to keep our core bodies chilled before bed is simply to louge around in the cool air of our A/C units.
-If we keep the unit going all night then our bodies through the night.
+The best way to keep our core bodies chilled before bed is simply to lounge around in the cool air of our A/C units.
+If we keep the unit going all night, then our bodies sleep through the night.

 Air Conditioning and Babies